wommy/jegan-stock/README.md

 products is the player, and thats a bad name, because its also materials
 but all the logic is in quantities, get to that later

+##

+ok so,
+i moved stock >> quantities, and products >> stock

+so now i opened stock, and its bare,
+this is why all these files need to be the same,
+theyre probably going to be in app.js
+maybe i should just be writing that